rebassjs/rebassjs.org/src/theming.md

 `radii` | Array or Object | Values for `borderRadius` props `opacity` | Array or Object | Values for `opacity` props

-By default arrays of numbers are interpreted as `em`, other unit of measurements can be specified by using an array of strings instead, e.x. `['768px', '992px', '1200px']`.
+By default arrays of numbers are interpreted as `px`, other unit of measurements can be specified by using an array of strings instead, e.x. `['768px', '992px', '1200px']`.

 Additionally, each Rebass component can be themed with CSS objects and added to the theme with a key corresponding to its name.